Want to find out more about worms? Check out our frequently asked questions below.

 Pets can pick up worms almost anywhere, but they won't always display obvious symptoms, and by the time they do it may be too late – damage has already been done.

 When you consider worms can unwittingly be passed on to members of the family, it's not something you should be complacent about.
-Worming treatments don't provide long lasting immunity so the only way to be sure is to worm on a regular basis – every three months – if you want to confidently protect your pet and your family.
+Worming treatments don't provide long lasting protection so the only way to be sure is to worm on a regular basis – monthly or quarterly (depending on your vets recommendation) – if you want to confidently protect your pet and your family.

 How often should I worm my pet?

 Worming regularly is vital if you want to stop worms from maturing and affecting your pet's health.
 Experts, including the British Small Animal Veterinary Association (BSAVA), recommend all pets are wormed at least every three months.

 But it does depend on the individual pet - young animals and those in a higher risk environment may require worming more regularly.
 It's important to discuss with your vet to establish a treatment plan that's right for you.